---

 | [Microsoft GraphRAG](https://github.com/microsoft/graphrag) | v3.0.5 | source-reviewed: v3 pipeline extremely slow vs v2 after NetworkX removal ([#2250](https://github.com/microsoft/graphrag/issues/2250), open) |

 **Confidence:** empirical — all four LangGraph serialization bugs are confirmed in open GitHub issues by third-party reporters (not Theory Delta).
-The GraphRAG performance regression is confirmed in a separate user-filed issue.
 Not tested by execution in Theory Delta's environment — these are source-reviewed from the respective GitHub issue trackers.
 The bug status (open vs closed) reflects the state as of 2026-03-01; some may have been addressed in subsequent LangGraph releases.